Elite Dividend Stocks 2024 - Germany, Europe and USA

 Payout

-Updated on: Tue, Jun 25 2024
+Updated on: Mon, Oct 21 2024

 When considering dividend series, a distinction is made between 3 variants:

-Dividend increases (always increased)
+Dividend Increases (always increased)

-Dividend continuity (never reduced)
+Dividend Continuity (never reduced)

-The Never reduced column shows the dividend continuity.
+The Never Reduced column shows the dividend continuity.
 This refers to the number of consecutive years in which the company has not reduced its dividend.
 A constant dividend has a positive effect on dividend continuity, while a dividend cut has a negative effect.

-Dividend payments (always paid)
+Dividend Payments (always paid)

 Why are dividend series important?

 Companies that continuously pay a dividend without having reduced it are often very solid dividend stocks.
-If the dividend has also been regularly increased, this indicates a functioning business model.
+If the dividend has also been regularly increased, this indicates a great business model.
 This gives you a quick impression of the reliability of the dividend.

-Dividend growth: 1, 5 and 10 years
+Dividend Growth: 1, 5 and 10 years

 In addition to the continuous payment of dividends, growth plays a key role in selecting the best dividend stocks.
-In order to better classify dividend growth, we look at three time periods:
+In order to better classify Dividend Growth, we look at three time periods:

-Dividend growth 1 year
+Dividend Growth 1 year

-The dividend growth 1 year results from the change in the dividend compared to the previous financial year.
+The Dividend Growth 1 year results from the change in the dividend compared to the previous financial year.

-Dividend growth 5 years and 10 years
+Dividend Growth 5 years and 10 years

-For dividend growth over 5 and 10 years, the compound annual growth rate (CAGR) is calculated.
+For Dividend Growth over 5 and 10 years, the compound annual growth rate (CAGR) is calculated.
 To calculate this, the dividend payment for the completed financial year is first divided by the dividend payment for the financial year 5 or 10 years ago.
 The fifth or tenth root is then taken from the quotient.

-Special dividends are not included in the calculation.
+Special Dividends are not included in the calculation.

-Why is dividend growth important?
+Why is Dividend Growth important?

-High dividend growth can be a significant lever for your return.
+High Dividend Growth can be a significant lever for your return.
 Let's assume a company pays a dividend of €1 per share and increases the dividend by 15% for 5 consecutive years.
 After 5 years, you will already receive € 2 per share, i.e. twice as much as at the beginning!

 Dividend yield: 5 years